tedneward/Azgaarnoth/Classes/Sorcerer/Blood.md

 In addition, when you finish a short rest, you can choose to regain hit points equal to your Constitution modifier + half your sorcerer level (minimum 1).
 Once you do so, you can't do so again until you finish a long rest.

-When you reach 6th leveL you gain advantage on saving throws made to resist **Blood** spells and to resist poison.
+When you reach 6th leveL you gain advantage on saving throws made to resist *blood*-tagged spells and to resist poison.

 ```
 def level1(npc):